 Our management will take an active role on the safety and health team.
 At least annually the safety and health team will develop written safety and health goals and track monthly progress.
+Six months report is compiled and submitted as biannual report.
 These goals will be communicated to all employees.
 Our team will be comprised of management and hourly employees.